Why is the 2025 Job Market so bad

 This will probably re-focus the visa’s audience to foreign companies looking to launch subsidiaries, or VC-backed start-ups.

+This feels contradictory for a government trying to encourage entrepreneurship, start-ups, and young founders.
 These new visa requirements will inevitably create a higher barrier to entry, in a country where both demography and economy are in desperate need of new blood.

+More worrying even, is the situation of those who are already here.
 The (limited) information available hints at the fact that visa renewals may also be impacted by these changes.

 A large number of honest founders running real businesses (with customers and revenue!) do not satisfy these criteria.
 For those (like myself) who need to renew their visa this year, the situation is serious.